 If you find sick or injured native animals, please read our emergency advice and contact WIRES or the nearest wildlife rescue organisation for advice and assistance.

 Water for Wildlife

 Many animals can only survive a matter of days without water.
-WIRES always recommend putting out fresh, clean water for wildlife through spring and summer, particularly on very hot days.
+WIRES recommend putting out fresh, clean water for wildlife on very hot days.

-During the fire and drought emergencies supporting wildlife with additional access to water is a ongoing priority.
+During the fire and drought emergencies supporting wildlife with additional access to water is an ongoing priority.

 - Provide containers of water, ideally in the shade.
 Do not put electrolytes or sugar in water sources as they can be harmful to wildlife.

 - Keep the containers clean and change the water regularly, daily where possible, to prevent the spread of disease.